operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 make manifests
 ```

+NOTE: If you receive an error, please run the specified command in the error and re-run `make manifests`.

 ## Configure the operator's image registry

 All that remains is to build and push the operator image to the desired image registry.